 WHEN DO WE SHARE DATA?

-DAC Beachcroft may, as follows, share your data with other parties in certain circumstances and where it is necessary to achieve the purposes detailed above:
+DAC Beachcroft may, as follows, share your data with the following main parties in certain circumstances and where it is necessary to achieve the purposes detailed above:

-As we are a global legal services group, data may be transferred outside of the UK and the European Economic Area ('EEA').
+As we are a global legal services group, data may be transferred outside of the UK and the EEA.
 For example this may be in relation to an international legal claim or transaction, or where we are sharing information with our colleagues or third party service providers who operate outside of the UK or the EEA.

-DAC Beachcroft will typically retain data for periods set out below subject to any exceptional circumstances and/or to comply with particular jurisdictional laws or regulations and/for business continuity purposes:
+DAC Beachcroft will typically retain data for periods set out below subject to any exceptional circumstances and/or to comply with particular jurisdictional laws or regulations and/or business continuity purposes:

 Subject to the exceptions below, and unless there is any other valid legal, regulatory, client or business reason to retain it beyond that timescale, all matter files will usually be destroyed at approximately 7 years after the matter has been closed.